pr3y/Bruce/README.md

 # :shark: Bruce

-Bruce is meant to be a versatile ESP32 firmware that supports a ton of offensive features focusing to facilitate on Red Team operations.
+Bruce is meant to be a versatile ESP32 firmware that supports a ton of offensive features focusing on facilitating Red Team operations.
 It also supports m5stack products and works great with Cardputer, Sticks and M5Cores.

 ## :building_construction: How to install

 **For m5stack devices**

 The easiest way to install Bruce is if you already use M5Launcher to manage your m5stack device, you can install it with OTA

 Or you can burn it directly from the [m5burner tool](https://docs.m5stack.com/en/download), just search for 'Bruce' (My official builds will be uploaded by "owner" and have photos.) on the device category you want to and click on burn

-Alternatively you can also download the latest binary from releases and flash locally using esptool.py
+Alternatively, you can also download the latest binary from releases and flash locally using esptool.py
 ```sh
 esptool.py --port /dev/ttyACM0 write_flash 0x00000 Bruce.bin
 ```